 We wanted to be a part of the solution too to this emerging society-wide problem.
 To that end, we set up The Reward Foundation charity in 2014.
-Combined with our own research and extensive teaching materials, we hope to educate the public at large as well as professionals about the impact of the wide-scale availability of internet pornography available on tap 24 hours a day.
-The aim is not to ban pornography as such but to make people aware of the facts so that they can make ‘informed’ choices about their behaviour and where to get help if needed.
-Policy makers, parents, teachers and other professionals dealing with adolescents have a particular responsibility in this respect.
+Combined with our own research and extensive teaching materials, we hope to educate the public at large as well as professionals about the impact of free streaming, internet pornography available on tap 24 hours a day.
+The aim is not to ban pornography as such but to make people aware of the facts so that they can make ‘informed’ choices about their use and where to get help if needed.
+Policy makers, parents, teachers and other professionals dealing with adolescents have a particular responsibility to learn about its impact.

 The Reward Foundation is Scottish Charitable Incorporated Organisation SC044948.